eberban/eberban/books/refgram/src/from_scratch/core_to_complete/simple.md

 ```
 </spoiler>

-A more advanced but useful predicate is about 2 things E and A satisfying a
+A more advanced but useful predicate is the transitive relation.
+Either E and A
-relation O transitively: either they satisfy the relation directly or there
+satisfy the relation O _directly_ or there exists a chain of relations that
-exist a chain of things that satisfy the relation to go from E to A. It is used
+connect E to A. Transitive relation is used when there is a chain of many
-when there are many of those things in a chain, and also works for a (countable)
+relations, it can even handle a countable infinity of chained relations!
+It is
-infinity of things.
-It is defined recursively.
+defined recursively.

 <spoiler>